hussamh10/thinking-tokens/docs/surah-maryam.md

 > and drive the sinful like a thirsty herd into Hell, (19:86)

-This just seems more aligned with Friedrich Nietzsche.md remark of contemptuous morality, where a wrong doer is punished as a means of vengeance.
+This just seems more aligned with friedrich-nietzsche.md remark of contemptuous morality, where a wrong doer is punished as a means of vengeance.
 However, it is likely that these are merely tools to illustrate the wrongness of a deed and warn the wrong doers